NextFTC/NextFTC-Docs-v1/src/nextrunner/examples/teleop-actions.md

 Now, let's map some controller buttons to actions.
 We'll use the `gamepad1` object to get button presses.

+`ActionRunner` is a named object, meaning there is one instance of it that is accessed globally.
+Its functions are called like static methods in Java.

 > [!CAUTION]
 > Because `ActionRunner` does not check for duplicates,
 > make sure that you do trigger an action before it completes.